korvus/paternator/README.md

 ```

-models : path to the special file (see bellow) wich contains all the files to duplicate.
+models : (string) path to the special file (see bellow) wich contains all the files to duplicate.

-path : folder path where all the patern will be duplicate
+path : (string) folder path where all the patern will be duplicate

 ## files.js (models)